 How does Stingose work?

 Stingose works differently to most sting and bite treatments on the Australian market.
-The active ingredient, aluminium sulfate, acts to denature (inactivate) the venom found in a range of stings and bites.
+Unlike other mosquito bite and insect bite cream, the active ingredient, aluminium sulfate, acts to denature (inactivate) the venom found in a range of stings and bites.

 • Mosquito bites

 • Bee stings